-As a Corporate Accountability International intern, you will be a part of making change in the world with a powerhouse, member-supported organization, protecting human rights, public health, and the environment from corporate abuse around the globe.
-For 39 years, we have successfully challenged corporations like Nestlé, ExxonMobil, and McDonald’s, securing life-saving victories in the face of tremendous power, money, and influence.
-Our campaigns are advancing the human right to water; challenging the fast food industry’s role in the breakdown of our food system; ensuring big polluters are kicked out of international climate negotiations; and standing up to Big Tobacco to secure public health policies across the world.
+As a Corporate Accountability intern, you will be a part of making change in the world with a powerhouse, member-supported organization, protecting human rights, public health, and the environment from corporate abuse around the globe.
+For 40 years, we have successfully challenged corporations like Nestlé, ExxonMobil, and McDonald’s, securing life-saving victories in the face of tremendous power, money, and influence.
+Our campaigns are advancing the human right to water; stopping the fast food industry in the breakdown of our food system; ensuring big polluters are kicked out of international climate negotiations; and standing up to Big Tobacco to secure public health policies across the world.

 We are deeply committed to prioritizing the leadership of those who bear the brunt of corporate abuse: women, people of color, low-income people, people in the Global South, and LGBTQ folks around the world.
 As such, people of color, women, and LGBTQ people are strongly encouraged to apply for our internship program.